School Name

 Admissions

-The admissions process at Choate Rosemary Hall begins with an enquiry form followed by an online interview and optional submission of standardised test scores.
-Students are then asked to submit several letters of recommendation as well as their academic record from their current school.
+The admissions process at Choate Rosemary Hall begins with an enquiry form followed by an interview and optional submission of standardised test scores.
+Students are then asked to submit an essay, several letters of recommendation as well as their academic record from their current school.

 Accessibility